darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 Alt+Ctrl+V     selectively paste from the copied history stack
 ```

-See the lighttable's [history stack](../lighttable/history-stack.md) documentation for more details of the copy and paste functionality.
+See the lighttable's [history stack](../lighttable/history-stack.md) module documentation for more information about the copy and paste functionality.